PlaidWeb/Publ/example_site/content/manual/Entry file format.md

 ### Custom tags

 * **`.....`**: Indicates the cut from above-the-fold to below-the-fold content (must be on a line by itself)

+    **Note**: There needs to be something before the cut.
+This may be fixed in the future.